On this page we describe how you can skip the 10-day quarantine with a negative COVID-19 test, and highlight restrictions currently in place on O‘ahu.

 See also these frequently asked questions (and answers!) about the Safe Travels program.

-The pre-travel testing of passengers — both residents and visitors — allows those with a negative result to avoid the state’s 10-day mandatory quarantine.
+Having a valid proof of vaccination or a negative valid pre-travel test allows both residents and visitors to avoid the state’s 10-day mandatory quarantine.
 Read more details below or on the hawaiicovid19.com website.

 What to do when you are in Hawaiʻi